fab2s/YaEtl/docs/events.md

 ## Usage

-In order to make it simple to use any kind of `EventDispatcherInterface` implementation, YaEtl does not instantiate the default Symfony implementation until you actually call `$flow->getDispatcher()` or register a Callback (the old way).
+In order to make it simple to use any kind of `EventDispatcherInterface` implementation, YaEtl does not instantiate the default Symfony implementation until you actually call `$yaEtl->getDispatcher()` or register a Callback (the old way).

 Flow event are stored as constants in `YaEtlEvent`, but since it extends `FlowEvent`, follows the same naming convention (flow.name) and late static binding is used, you can refer to `FlowEvent` events either by `FlowEvent::FLOW_NAME` or `YaEtlEvent::FLOW_NAME`, which means that NodalFlow event subscribers and handler will work with YaEtl.
 Only the events added by YaEtl can only be mentioned as `YaEtlEvent::FLOW_NAME`.